May 5-8, 2022 (FULL)

 As you build a relationship with the natural materials that can provide for your needs, these elements will become as familiar to you as your own shoelaces and living room.
 Survival in wild places – and in times of emergency – is as much about your mind-set and attitude as it is about knowledge.
 Our intention is to provide you with all of these.
 This class will help your mind and your body to feel at home in an unfamiliar habitat.

 What are survival skills?

 Survival skills are what you need to know in order to take care of yourself and prosper in a wilderness or emergency situation.
-They include both intellectual knowledge like edible wild plant identification and concrete, hands-on techniques like how to make rope in the wild.
-Some survival skills are ancient and traditional know-how that our ancestors developed before the advent of modern conveniences.
-Others involve the use of human-made materials and contemporary approaches.
+They include both intellectual knowledge like edible wild plant identification and concrete, hands-on techniques like how to make rope.
+Some survival skills are ancient and traditional know-how that our ancestors developed before the advent of modern conveniences; others involve the use of human-made materials and contemporary approaches.

 A common theme among these skills is the immediate and tangible connection with the natural world in order to meet our basic needs.
 These are, for example, fire and warmth, water, shelter, food, medicine, and clothing.